 In the professional workplace, individuals are expected to communicate in a variety of ways.
 This can include writing management reports, delivering visual presentations and having in depth one-to-one meetings.
 As part of our commitment to preparing our graduates for the professional workplace, we recognise the need to provide a variety of assessment methods that retain academic rigour, but also offer students opportunities to develop themselves in a variety of ways.
 Our assessments place emphasis upon learning that is student centred, inclusive, personalised, and contextualised within the real world.
-Assessment tasks will reflect the current QAA Characteristics and the criteria will be contextualised to reflect the learning outcomes of the module, but will also take account HEA Framework for Transforming Assessment in Higher Education, and where practicable incorporate the 'patchwork' approach to assessment - this provides a cumulative set of formative assessment opportunities which can then be 'stitched' together to produce a fully-justified summative account; with formative assessment thoroughly integrated within the learning and teaching process.
+Assessment tasks will reflect the current QAA Characteristics and the criteria will be contextualised to reflect the learning outcomes of the module, but will also take account HEA Framework for Transforming Assessment in Higher Education, and where practicable incorporate the 'patchwork' approach to assessment thoroughly integrated within the learning and teaching process.
 Consequently students will be assessed by methods such as traditional exam, oral exam, case study evaluation, presentation and management report writing.